jamesrohan/System-Design/00-A. LLM Prompts/🎯 LLM Prompt: Generic System Design.md

 - Classify the different operations into data plane and control plane operations.
 - What are some critical paths we need to be careful about?
-- How does disaster recovery, horizontal scalabitlity work in this scenario?
+- How does disaster recovery, horizontal scalability work in this scenario?
 - What are some edge cases we may encounter and how do we handle them?
 - What are some considerations regarding the cost/expenditure of operating such a system, we'd need to make?